opscentric/mini-series/docker-and-containers/README.md

 The `.dockerignore` file is a special file which tells Docker to ignore specific files and folders when building a container.
 It's useful when we have extra files that we don't need for our application to run.

-#### The `WORKDIR` Command
+#### The `WORKDIR` Directive

-The `WORKDIR` command tells Docker to run subsequent commands in the specified directory.
+The `WORKDIR` directive tells Docker to run subsequent directives in the specified directory.
 In our case that's `/opscentric`.
-It's a simple but useful command especially for more complex containers which contain several directories.
+It's a simple but useful directive especially for more complex containers which contain several directories.

-#### The `EXPOSE` Command
+#### The `EXPOSE` Directive

-The `EXPOSE` command tells Docker to open one or more ports in the container.
+The `EXPOSE` directive tells Docker to open one or more ports in the container.
 In our case we just want to open port `4000` because that's the port that our Node app will use.

-You can specify more than one port after the `EXPOSE` command just put a space between each one (i.e `EXPOSE 8080 4000 5000`).
+You can specify more than one port after the `EXPOSE` directive just put a space between each one (i.e `EXPOSE 8080 4000 5000`).

-#### The `CMD` Command
+#### The `CMD` Directive

-The `CMD` command tells Docker how to start the container.
-It takes a list of command or arguments.
+The `CMD` directive tells Docker how to start the container.
+It takes a list of commands as arguments.

 For our Node app we want to run `npm start` so we use `CMD ["npm", "start"]`.
 Notice that each command is a string separated by a comma and that they are enclosed in brackets.